talkingcode/talkingcode.github.io/source/podcast/2014-04-10-ep-17-brant-cooper.markdown

 download_url: https://simplecast.fm/media/2010.mp3
 avatar: brant_cooper.jpg
 summary: |
-  In this episode we talked with <a href="https://twitter.com/brantcooper">Brant Cooper</a>, author of <a href="http://leanentrepreneur.co/">The Lean Entrepreneur</a>.
-He talks about the common misconceptions around the Lean Startup and how to use early customer interviews to discover the emotional connection that people can have with your product.
+  In this episode we talked with <a href="https://twitter.com/brantcooper">Brant Cooper</a>, author of <a href="http://leanentrepreneur.co/">The Lean Entrepreneur</a>, he talks about the common misconceptions around the Lean Startup and how to use early customer interviews to discover the emotional connection that people can have with your product.
 outro_song: ""
 outro_artist: ""
 outro_url: